Child Care Investigations responsibilities include:

 - Investigating allegations of child abuse, neglect, and exploitation.

 - Working with law enforcement on joint investigations.

 - Coordinating with child care regulators to assure the safety, health, and well-being of children in out-of-home care.

-Child Care Investigations (CCI) is a division of Child Protective Investigations that investigates child abuse and neglect allegations in licensed and regulated child care facilities in the state, including both day care and 24-hour residential care settings, including foster care.
+Child Care Investigations (CCI) is a division of Child Protective Investigations that investigates child abuse, neglect, and exploitation allegations in licensed and regulated child care operations in the state, including both day care and 24-hour residential care settings, including foster care.
 CCI closely coordinates with Child Care Regulation (CCR, formerly known as Child Care Licensing), a program of Texas Health and Human Services that regulates and inspects child care.

-In a CCI investigation, an investigator may interview child care staff, family members, and others with knowledge to get enough information to determine if abuse or neglect occurred.
+In a CCI investigation, an investigator may interview child care staff, family members, and others with knowledge to get enough information to determine if abuse, neglect, or exploitation occurred.
 At the end of the investigation, DFPS makes a ruling on each allegation.
 This ruling is called a disposition.
 Dispositions include the following:

 - Reason to believe: Abuse or neglect occurred based on a preponderance of the evidence.
 This means when all evidence is weighed, it is more likely than not that abuse or neglect occurred.

 - Ruled out: Staff determines that it is reasonable to conclude that the abuse or neglect has not occurred based on the information available.